Paula Raymond: Television

 In the late 1950s and 1960s, Raymond appeared in many television shows including Perry Mason (five episodes), Maverick, Hawaiian Eye (five episodes), M Squad (three episodes) with Lee Marvin, 77 Sunset Strip (four episodes), as Martha Harrington in Peter Gunn season 1, episode 11, in 1958.
 She turned down the role of saloon keeper Kitty Russell in the long-running western classic series Gunsmoke and the role went instead to Amanda Blake.
-She was noted as saying of this: "I didn't want to play a woman who worked in a saloon, week after week.
+She said, "I didn't want to play a woman who worked in a saloon, week after week.
 I have a freckle on my face, and I sometimes put a beauty mark over it.
 They even put it on Amanda Blake, who finally got the part—although it was put on the opposite side from mine.
 I wanted them to soften the character but didn't think they’d do it.
 As it turned out, the character wasn't a trashy woman at all.
-She was just the type I would have liked to have played".
+She was just the type I would have liked to have played."